Newton T. Bass

-Newton Thornberry Bass (28 Oct 1903 – 6 February 1983), was a prolific oil executive and a key figure in the growth of Apple Valley, California, United States.
+Newton Thornberry Bass (October 28, 1903 – February 6, 1983), was a prolific oil executive and a key figure in the growth of Apple Valley, California, United States.
 He and partner Bernard "Bud" Westlund owned Apple Valley Ranchos Land Development Co.
 Begun in 1946, the company was the beginning of the development that became the incorporated Town of Apple Valley, CA.

 Early life

 Bass was born in South Dakota and grew up on an Indian reservation.
 He was the son of Charlotte Lee Spinsby and Lewis Claude Bass who was a descendant of John Bass of the Nansemond Indian tribe of Virginia.

 Newton Bass married May Loretta Pigott (1904-1933) in 1922.
 He married Virginia Westlund (1914-1986) in 1939.

 Oil career

-Bass was an executive with numerous oil firms including Hobbs Petroleum, Loma Verde Oil Company and Riviera Petroleum company.
+Bass was an executive with numerous oil firms, including Hobbs Petroleum, Loma Verde Oil Company, and Riviera Petroleum Company, and in 1965 he merged Riviera Petroleum into the publicly traded Pacific Enterprises group in a $25 million stock deal.
+From 1966 to 1973, Bass was chairman of the Reserve Oil and Gas Company.

 Land developer

 Newton T. Bass was also involved in the development of the Hollywood Riviera Section of the City of Torrance in the early 1930s.